-The STT can then be located from the volumetric crowd textured regions.
 Since the original video footages contain not just rich static and dynamic crowd scene data, but also signal noises and unwanted background information.
 It is essential to rapidly locate the crowded regions and filtering out the noises.
-As illustrated in Figure 2(b), the average optical flow has been used to locate the areas with most moving objects.
-Other algorithms, such as Ali's dynamic flow-based crowd segmentation [6], can also be used for more accurate crowd identification with the trade-off on processing time.
+In this study, the average optical flow has been used to locate the areas with most moving objects.
+Other algorithms, such as Ali's dynamic flowbased crowd segmentation [6], can also be used for more accurate crowd identification with the trade-off on processing time.

-The spatio-temporal information of the detected crowd is then sampled into the STT by inserting and mapping clip planes into the volume.
-In Figure 2(c), a group of slices can be retrieved at any suitable locations inside the crowd regions, where interested local or global crowd features can be encapsulated.
+The spatiotemporal information of the detected crowd is then sampled into the CT by inserting and mapping clip planes into the volume.
+A group of slices can be retrieved at any suitable locations inside the crowd regions, where interested local or global crowd features can be encapsulated.
 The length of each slice in the spatial domain is only limited by the boundary of the crowd.
-The STT slices in this research are only denoted by four orientations: 0° , 45° , 90° and 135° , which can be refined for more complex scenarios.
-The composed STT slices are then transformed into the grayscale for the crowd abnormality detection.

-B. Homogeneity of STT
+B. Homogeneity of CT